spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/registering-additional-contrasts/registration-1-reusing-warping-fields.rst

 Registration Option 1: Reusing previous warping fields
 ######################################################

 Say that you have already registered some T2 anatomical data, and you have MT data from the same session that you would also like to register to the template.
-In that case, there is no need to run ``sct_register_to_template`` again, because you can reuse the warping field between the template and the T2 anatomical space.
+In that case, there is no need to run :ref:`sct_register_to_template` again, because you can reuse the warping field between the template and the T2 anatomical space.
 This has several benefits:

 * It provides consistency between contrasts, as the "affine" part of the transformation (in other words, the matching between the vertebral levels of the data and template) will be the same for both contrasts.
 * It saves processing time, because you can skip the vertebral labeling step and part of the registration process.